WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 <!-- Describe the implementation step necessary for completion. -->

-1. Create the monitoring modules for frontend and API production and move existing monitors into these
+1. Create the monitoring modules for frontend and API production and move existing alarms into these
-   - This includes moving the UptimeRobot configuration for each service as well as the database CPU usage monitors
+   - This includes moving the UptimeRobot configuration for each service as well as the database and Redis monitors
+   - Rename `service-monitors` to `service-uptime-robot` to clarify the module's purpose
    - Also create the new SNS topic for the unstable alerts' notification channel
    - Create the unhealthy host count alarm for API and frontend services
      - This serves as a proof of functionality for any infrastructure changes